 Travel tips to Luebeck:

 Hamburg is the nearest international airport to Luebeck.
-From Hamburg the easiest way to reach Luebeck is by train.
-Take the S1 train from airport to main station and then a local train to Luebeck.
+From Hamburg, the easiest way to reach Luebeck is by train.
+Take the S1 train from the airport to the main station and then a local train to Luebeck.

 Where to stay: